Tragetaschen/meta-aspnet/README.md

 Since some time now, Microsoft has opened up many of their .NET related projects.
 This repository tries to bring this into the OpenEmbedded/Yocto environment.
-The main focus at the moment is the ASP.NET Core (formerly ASP.NET 5, formerly ASP.NET vNext) infrastructure which provides a full server-side HTTP web stack and programming environment.
+The main focus at the moment is the ASP.NET Core infrastructure which provides a full server-side HTTP web stack and programming environment.

 There is a `dotnet.bbclass` that helps building ASP.NET Core projects.
 As samples for its usage, the `dotnet-console` and `dotnet-web` recipes